markwragg/markwragg.github.io/_posts/2026-03-07-automating-ssl-certificate-renewal-in-azure.md

 - **From March 15th 2027:** Max 100 days (3 months + 1/4 of a 30-day month + 1 day)
 - **From March 15th 2029:** Max 47 days (31 days + 1/2 of a 30-day month + 1 day)

-This means that by 2029 TLS certificates will need to be renewed nearly _8 times per year_.
+This means that by 2029 TLS certificates will need to be renewed nearly _8 times per year_ (or if you don't want to leave it until the last minute, more than likely: monthly).
 What's also worth noting is that if you renew your TLS certificates before the March 14th 2026 deadline (and get the maximum 398 days), there will be no value in renewing those certificates again until after October 2026, as you'll otherwise get a certificate with a shorter validity than you already have.

 If this isn't something you've thought much about up to now, a good first step would be to document everywhere in your infrastructure that currently uses TLS certificates.
 Some of the resource types to consider include: